 Is using OAuth different than using API keys?

 Yes, using OAuth is a more technically complex process than using API keys.
-We recommended using OAuth.com as a reference.
+We recommend using OAuth.com as a reference.
 We transitioned our API access methods to provide a more secure experience for our members.

-Will all endpoints in API version 2 remain the same in version 3?
+Will all API endpoints remain the same?